-An extensive range of weir, sluice, orifice and bridge types, and control rules, enable you to accurately model the impact of structures and their operation on flows and water levels.
+Flood Modeller provides an extensive range of hydraulic structures, many of which include operational control rules, enabling you to accurately model the impact of structures and their operation on flows and levels within a channel.

-There are many other units available to help incorporate other hydraulic effects and processes within your models.
-These include reservoir, manhole, pond, gauge, blockage, breach, pump and many more.
+The software also provides a number of other units to help represent hydraulic effects and processes, including reservoir, manhole, pond, gauge, blockage, breach, pump, levee and many more.

-When defining your model in Flood Modeller, you are not just limited to applying each structure in isolation.
-They can be combined in parallel or in series, enabling representations of scenarios such as; flows under a road bridge coupled with flooding over the roadway or multiple parallel sluice gates all with independent operating rules.
+Structures can be combined in parallel or in a series, enabling representations of scenarios such as; flow under a road bridge coupled with flooding over the roadway.